July 18, 2018 by Carly Paracholski

-We’re kicking off a new set of cards in our Competitive Battlecard 101 series this week, covering battlecards that can be used in deals against competitors.
+We’re sharing off two new cards in our Competitive Battlecard 101 series this week, covering battlecards that can be used in deals against competitors.
 The cards featured this week include both the ‘Why We Win” and “Why We Lose” sales battlecard templates.

 If you haven’t yet, subscribe to our newsletter and we’ll send new battlecard templates straight to your inbox.
 If you want to go through all of the cards we’ve built to date, you can find a running log of all of the battlecard templates here.